Juan Luis Guerra: 1990s

 In 1990, 440 released their next album, Bachata Rosa, which became a major hit and earned Guerra his first Grammy award.
-With sales over five million, the album let Guerra keep touring Latin America, USA and Europe.
+With sales over five million, the album let Guerra keep touring Latin America, US and Europe.
 It contains memorable love songs such as "Burbujas de amor" (Bubbles of Love), "Bachata Rosa", "Rosalía", "Como abeja al panal" (Like a Bee to the Honeycomb), "A pedir su mano" (Asking For Her Hand), "Carta de amor" (Love Letter), and "Estrellitas y duendes" (Little stars and elves).

 Guerra attracted controversy in 1992 after he released his next album, Areíto (which is a Taíno word for song and dance).
-It featured the hit single "El costo de la vida" (The Cost of Living), whose video clearly has an anti-capitalist message.
+It featured the hit single "El costo de la vida", a song that decries corruption in Latin America and the rising costs of living as a consequence.
 Other songs included in this album protest the poor conditions in many Latin American countries, the celebration of the 'discovery' of the Americas ("1492"), and the double standards of first-world nations.
 "El costo de la vida" was his first number-one hit in the Hot Latin Tracks.

 His next album, Fogaraté (1994) avoided such controversy.
 It focuses on more rural and lesser known types of Dominican music, like Perico Ripiao.

 Guerra's 1998 release Ni es lo mismo ni es igual (Neither The Same Nor Equal) won three Latin Grammys in 2000 for Best Merengue Performance, Best Tropical Song, and Best Engineered Album.
 Its hits include "Mi PC" (lit.
 "My PC", My Computer), "Palomita Blanca" (Little White Dove), and "El Niágara en Bicicleta" (The Niagara on Bicycle).